minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * Server support threads are not allowed
 * Threads requesting a specific type of server are not allowed

-### Clans

-* No malicious clans or teams are allowed, this includes but not limited to griefing or hacking clans
-* Do not use an existing clan's name for a new clan name
+### Quick Sessions / Minigames

+This section is for temporary, short sessions.
+This includes mini-match events such as Hunger Games tournaments.

-* Each clan is allowed only 1 topic
+* Creating more than one thread per session/minigame is not allowed
-* Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil
+* Off-topic replies are not allowed
+* Black ASCII blocks are not allowed in thread titles (Example: █▓▒░)
+* Threads requesting a certain session/minigame to be griefed are not allowed
+* Blacklists and threads requesting that a certain player be banned are not allowed
+* Threads requesting a specific type of session/mini are not allowed

-### Looking For / Sessions
+### Looking For / Build Help

 * Posting video-related/let's play topics is not allowed
 * Only session threads or topics looking for specific servers, staff members, builders, or ideas are allowed